 Ben is an accomplished trial lawyer who handles patent and intellectual property matters—often as lead or co-lead counsel—across a broad range of industries, particularly in the fields of telecommunications, computer software, computer hardware, medical devices, mechanical products, and consumer products.
 He takes a holistic approach to...

-Robert Ehrlich is a litigation Associate in Fish & Richardson’s Dallas office.
-He has worked on litigation in U.S. District Court, IPR’s in the PTAB, and disputes at the International Trade Commission (ITC), especially in the areas of patent eligibility and validity.
-He has also dealt with trademark and trade dress litigation as well as...
+Robert Ehrlich is a litigation associate in the Dallas office of Fish & Richardson P.C.
+He has worked on litigation in U.S. district courts, inter partes reviews before the Patent Trial and Appeal Board (PTAB), and disputes at the U.S. International Trade Commission (ITC), especially in the areas of patent eligibility and...